Telnet Pivoting through Meterpreter

-Since attacker belongs to 192.168.1.1 interface and target belongs to 10.0.0.0 interface therefore it is not possible to directly make attack on target network until unless the attacker acquires same network connection.
-In order to achieve 10.0.0.0 network attacker need run the post exploitation “autoroute”.
+Since the attacker belongs to the 192.168.1.1 interface and target belongs to 10.0.0.0 interface, therefore, it is not possible to directly make an attack on the target network until unless the attacker acquires the same network connection.
+In order to achieve a 10.0.0.0 network attacker need to run the post exploitation “autoroute”.

 This Module will perform an ARP scan for a given IP range through a Meterpreter Session.

 use post/windows/gather/arp_scanner msf post(arp_scanner) > set rhosts 10.0.0.1-30 msf post(arp_scanner) > set session 1 msf post(arp_scanner) > set thread 20 msf post(arp_scanner) > exploit